 Explore More Timber Guides →Frequently Asked Questions About Timber Grades

 Not necessarily.
 Higher structural grades are stronger and more predictable, but they cost more.
 Use them where the load demands it — beams, joists, headers.
 For non-load-bearing applications like interior partition framing or decorative elements, medium or lower grades are perfectly adequate and often more cost-effective.
 Paying for strength you'll never use doesn't make a project better, just more expensive.
+It's worth remembering that a lot of older houses were framed with what would now be considered fairly low-grade timber, and they're still standing fine — but they used it in the right places.

 Yes, cutting can expose internal defects — hidden checks, rot pockets, or wild grain — that reduce effective strength relative to the original grade.
 For critical structural pieces, inspect freshly cut ends.
 If you see significant defects, that piece may no longer perform as its original stamp suggests.
 In professional work, large cuts sometimes trigger regrading.
 For DIY, just be smart about what you're seeing and avoid placing defect-heavy cut ends in high-stress zones.
+A common approach is to cut off the bad section and use the remaining clean portion, or simply set that piece aside for blocking or shorter spans.

 Look for grade stamps printed directly on the timber surface.
 A typical stamp includes the grade designation, species, moisture content at time of grading, and the grading agency's mark.
 For structural timber, you should see clear, legible stamps — if they're missing or smudged beyond recognition, ask the supplier for documentation or treat the timber as ungraded.
 Reputable suppliers should be able to provide grading certificates.
 If they can't, consider finding another source, especially for anything load-bearing.
+Some smaller yards buy ungraded stock and sell it without stamps, which might be fine for a garden project but isn't something you want holding up floor joists.

 Absolutely, and this is often the smartest approach for budget-conscious projects.
 Use high grades for critical load paths — beams, joists, load-bearing posts.
 Use medium grades for general framing and stud walls where loads are distributed.
 Use utility grades for blocking, temporary bracing, and non-structural elements.
 Just keep track of which is which during the build, because a low-grade offcut accidentally used as a header can cause problems later.
+A simple system is to keep different grades in separate piles with a quick label — it takes thirty seconds and can save a lot of confusion once the framing starts going up fast.

 Conclusion